asraful01/Restaurant_Management/README.md

 # Restaurant_Management
-his is mainly done in HTML,CSS, PHP and some javascript
+this is mainly done in HTML,CSS, PHP and some javascript
 Customer:

 view list of resturants